 Third, some language features and outcomes have received considerably more attention than others.
-Regarding language features, for example, more than twice as many articles focus on the meaning of individual words (i.e., semantics; 39% of articles) than on how words construct meaning together due to where they appear in clauses or sentences (i.e., grammar/syntax; 17%).
+Regarding language features, for example, more than twice as many articles focus on the meaning of individual words (i.e., semantics; 39% of articles) than on how words construct meaning together due to where they appear in clauses or sentences (i.e., grammar/syntax; i.e., 17%).
 Examining complex multi-word constructions is challenging, which may help explain why it has received less attention.
-Regarding outcomes, research has been more concerned with how language shapes attitudes, intentions, or behaviors (87% of articles) than its role in or impact on information processing (28%) or memory (12%), especially in recent years (figure 2B).
+Regarding outcomes, research has been more concerned with how language shapes attitudes, intentions, or behaviors (87% of articles) than its role in or impact on information processing (28%) or memory (12%), especially in recent years (Figure 2, panel B).

-Trends over Time
+Trends Over Time

 The nature of attention has also shifted over time.
 As noted, more than half of consumer language research has focused on how it persuades, or impacts the audience that consumes it.

-Research in this area has evolved across five main themes over the last 50+ years.
+Research in this area has evolved across five main themes over the last fifty plus years.

 Language in Consumer Culture (1980s).
-The first boom in language research began in the mid-1980s and was mostly qualitative.
+The first boom in language research began in the mid 1980s and was mostly qualitative.
 It considered things like how brands shape the language of consumer society (Friedman 1985) and the "loaning" of consumption-related words across languages (Sherry and Camargo 1987).
-Stern (1989)
+Stern (1989) introduced the critical literary analysis of marketing language as a contributor to culture.